 Each year, nearly 300,000 children and adolescents are diagnosed with cancer.
-About 80% of them live in countries with limited resources, where cure rates hover around 40% and as low as 10-20% in some sub-Saharan African countries, compared to 80% in developed countries.
+About 80% of them live in countries with limited resources.
+The survival rate of children with cancer is 20% in low and middle-income countries (Lancet Oncology, 2018).

 Sanofi set up the My Child Matters program in 2006 to give children the same chance at access to care, regardless of where they live.
 The program provides financial support, aid from international experts, mentor/mentee programs at the local level, and networking for project developers to share experiences and best practices.